 The ThermoPro TP19 Instant-Read Meat Thermometer has a lot of the same features as meat thermometers double and triple its price.

-Enhanced waterproofing, automatic motion on/off, a 180-degree rotating screen, and a display that’s visible even at night are just a few of the TP19’s great features.
+The TP19 is a waterproof thermometer with an automatic motion on/off, a 180-degree rotating screen, and a display that’s visible even at night.

 I put the TP-19 model to the test and compared its performance side by side with thermometers of all price ranges to see if it’s worth your time and money.
 I won’t beat around the bush, it is worth it and I continue to be impressed by this thermometer.

 So, why is the TP-19 so great?
 When I review a thermometer I look at four major areas.
 I look at a thermometer’s features, its usability, its durability, and its price relative to the other thermometers on the market.
 Let’s just say the TP-19 is a top performer in all of those areas.

 The Features of the ThermoPro TP-19 Meat Thermometer

 I will first list all of the pertinent features of the TP-19 model and then discuss the most important ones in more detail.

 The features of ThermoPro TP-19 Meat Thermometer include:

 - A fast and precise thermocouple sensor with ultra fast measurements.

 - Waterproof body rated IP 65 that allows you to clean it under running water.